IoT-Dude/iot-dude.github.io/_posts/2022-08-19-Neural-Networks-under-the-hood.md

 I have found a good blog post that i would like to recommend: [Olahs blog](http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/)

-You can also reach Olas blog if link above is dead: http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/
+(The link above to Olas blog is: http://colah.github.io/posts/2014-03-NN-Manifolds-Topology/)